Don’t Drive On These 27 Haunted Streets In South Carolina Or You’ll Regret It

 3. Rock House Road-Blacksburg: Rock House Road runs alongside King’s Mountain Battleground.
 It’s said that a long time ago there was a family that lived in a rock house (which still stands and can be toured one day a year.)
 This family had a daughter who was kept in the cellar during the day as she was different from the rest and at night she would be given a candle by her father who would let her out of the house to roam around.
 The story says that one night she went farther than normal, her candle went out, and she was found dead.
 They say if you light a candle in the darkness, her face will appear.

 4. White Wolf Road-Blacksburg: White Wolf Road happens to be near White Wolf Hollow near King’s Mountain State Park.
-According to history there have been 2 tragedies that have happened here.
-The first was when a group of people killed a man and his wife and it’s said that you can see the the wife still roaming around in her white dress.
-The second tragedy is that in the 1960’s a man was shot execution style near his truck and then the truck was torched.
+According to history, there have been 2 tragedies that have happened here.
+The first was when a group of people killed a man and his wife and it’s said that you can see the wife still roaming around in her white dress.
+The second tragedy is that in the 1960s a man was shot execution style near his truck and then the truck was torched.
 They say that you can see his truck lights driving down the road.

 5. Riverbend Road-Catfish: This road happens to be called N.C.
 Hwy 16 as well.
 There’s an old Indian burial ground down this road about 3 miles.
 Turn off into a field where you’ll find an old dirt road.
-There is chain blocking it off.
+There is a chain blocking it off.
 People say that they continuously see lights down there and that strange things happen at night.